michelealbach/cross-domain-fairness/results/README.txt

 Figure1.pdf - Presents and compares the weights for each property by domain for every survey batch.
 Figure2.pdf - Presents and compares accuracy levels achieved by various predictors.

+Demographic results:
 DemoCounts - Presents the number of respondents from each questioned demographic group (by assigned domain) that answered our three primary surveys.
+DemoFairCIs - Presents the 95% confidence intervals for the weights of the demographic information when used to predict fairness judgements.
+DemoPropsCIs - Presents the 95% confidence intervals for the weights of the demographic information when used to predict property assignments.